elidupree/time-steward/README.md

 Thus, the field data only needs to change when the forces on the ball change, such as when it runs into an object.

+(In practice, the TimeSteward library provides implementations of a few trajectory types, so you may not have to implement this yourself.
+We will continue expanding the support libraries as development continues.)

 ### Predictors and Events

 If the fields don't normally change over time, how do we know when to make things happen?